Does filing for bankruptcy protection stop creditors from calling me or contacting me directly?

 What is a "cram down?"

 Cram down is a great benefit to many Chapter 13 clients.
 If you purchased your car more than 910 days prior to filing Chapter 13, you may be able to reduce what you pay the car creditor to the value of the car.
 This is often much less than what you actually owe the creditor.
 For example, if you bought your car three years ago and you still owe $20,000 on it, but it is now worth only $10,000, you only pay the creditor back $10,000 plus interest.
 Also, for most clients we can cram down (lower) the interest rate on their loan to a rate much lower than what the creditor originally charged them.
+You do not have to have purchased your car more than 910 days ago to qualify to cram down the interest rate.
+It can be done on more recent purchases.
 You can also cram down some personal property like furniture or jewelry that you financed a year or more ago.

 Do I need an attorney to file for bankruptcy?